keyboard2769/nb-nextzz/README.md

 - [ ] $ tre
 - [ ] $ dos
 - [ ] $ uno
-- [ ] $ gimme a NEW mechanism about hiding and tableing
 - [ ] $ maybe some new color style for book input area ?
 - [ ] $ maybe we need to let the feeder speed box send manual pulse
 - [ ] $ over sized stuff should get located near the sixth bin